 I will always have fond memories of my time with Giffords.
 From the moment I met someone at the booking office at Daylesford, how welcoming everyone was from the performers, the behind the scenes staff, Nell and her children and all of the administrative staff when I met them.
 The circus looks idyllic wherever its sits but I have to say as it sat in the Chiltern Hills in the beautiful Stonor Park it looked spectacular.
 It was certainly well worth the walk up the hill to get the shot.
 Caravan life is a strong memory that will reside with me for years to come, the performers back at their caravans, resting, cleaning their kit, making clothes, playing games and musical instruments.

 Please step into the wonderful world of Giffords Circus & view my images taken during the long, hot summer of 2018.

-We’ve already got our tickets to find out more about Giffords click on the button below
+We loved the show this summer but Giffords Circus are already making preparations for 2020, to find out more about Giffords click on the button below

 If you’re looking for a commercial photographer in Oxford for anything from architectural photography and corporate headshots, to mouth-watering food photography and breathtaking images of your garden, we’d love to hear from you.

 Mark Lord Photography